TI, Abatement: What Does It Mean?

 - This is another term for free rent

-- Typically, you should get a month of free rent per lease year (usually up front)
+- Typically, you should get a month of free rent per year on the lease (this is usually given up front)

-- For example, 5 year lease equals to 5 months free (the free rent is usually applied at the beginning of your lease)
+- For example, a five-year lease equals five months of free rent (the free rent is usually applied at the beginning of your lease)

-You should think of your lease negotiation as the landlord having a lot of money available, and there are different ways you can use it.
-There are three things money can be spent for in a lease negotiation:
+You should think of your lease negotiation as the landlord having extra money available, and there are different ways you can use it.
+There are three things money can be spent on in a lease negotiation:

 - Lower rent

 Usually there is a combination of options that gets the landlord the return they want.
 You cannot have the lowest rent, a lot of TI and an abundance of free rent.
 You can have some combination of those three and use them however best fits your needs.
 Remember, these benefits are available when you bring them up in the negotiation!